RT-TECH-AA/MongoDB-Scripts/README.md

-# MongoDB Scripts Collection For MongoDB Database Administration
+# Scripts Collection For MongoDB Database Administration

 Useful scripts for administrate and operate MongoDB.
 ## Show collections size in MB <br>